What is the photon energy range which LCLS can provide and how long does it take to switch?

 Neither slotted foil mode nor low charge mode can be independently used during simultaneous delivery to both HXR and SXR undulator lines.

-Sub-femtosecond operating modes are planned for recommissioning in Run 18.
+Sub-femtosecond operating modes have been recommissioned in Run 18.
 This includes XLEAP for soft X-rays and non-linear compression for hard X-rays, each generating tens of microjoules in < 1 fs.
 Please see the LCLS Parameters page and discuss with your LCLS point of contact for details and availability.